Irene Worth

-Irene Worth, CBE (June 23, 1916 – March 10, 2002) was an American stage and screen actress who became one of the leading stars of the British and American theatre.
-She pronounced her given name with three syllables: "I-REE-nee".
+Irene Worth (June 23, 1916 – March 10, 2002), born Harriett Elizabeth Abrams, was an American stage and screen actress who became one of the leading stars of the British and American theatre.

 Worth made her Broadway debut in 1943, joined the Old Vic company in 1951 and the Royal Shakespeare Company in 1962.
 She won the BAFTA Award for Best British Actress for the 1958 film Orders to Kill.
 Her other film appearances included Nicholas and Alexandra (1971) and Deathtrap (1982).
 A three-time Tony Award winner, she won the Tony Award for Best Actress in a Play for Tiny Alice in 1965 and Sweet Bird of Youth in 1976, and won the 1991 Tony Award for Best Featured Actress in a Play for Lost in Yonkers, a role she reprised in the 1993 film version.
 One of her later stage performances was opposite Paul Scofield in the 2001 production of I Take Your Hand in Mine at the Almeida Theatre in London.

 Early life

 Harriett Elizabeth Abrams was born in Fairbury, Nebraska, the eldest of three children born to Mennonite parents, Heinrich "Henry" Abrams (who was born in Russia) and Agnes (née Thiessen) Abrams, both teachers.
 The family moved from Nebraska to Southern California in 1920.
 She was educated at Newport Harbor High School, Santa Ana Junior College, and UCLA.
-In 1944, she settled in London, where she remained for much of her career.
+After graduation, she followed her parents and became a teacher, while pursuing acting.
+She changed her name to Irene Worth and by 1944 had settled in London, where she remained for much of her career.